aaryaman11/Mini-Projects/Readme.md

 raise RuntimeError('This is a runtime error')
 ```
 ### Try and exception block
-This will catch the exception and allow the program to continue running
+This will catch the exception and allow the program to continue running.
+Also, it is used after a program has unexpectdingly crashed(i.e, we for forgot to catch this error before let's fix it now!)
 ```
 try:
     shares = int(fields[1])